vitaly-guzun/homelab/SECURITY.md

 - Restrict Synology NFS exports to the exact Kubernetes nodes and Proxmox hosts that mount them.
 Never port-forward NFS from the router.
-- Keep Radarr, Sonarr, Prowlarr, and qBittorrent on the trusted LAN and require application authentication.
+- Keep the Synology backends for Radarr, Sonarr, Prowlarr, and qBittorrent on the trusted LAN and require application authentication.
+Radarr, Sonarr, and qBittorrent may additionally be reached through the private Traefik gateway;
+  Prowlarr remains LAN-only.
+Never publish these administrative interfaces through a public proxy or Tailscale Funnel.
 - Use Tailscale ACLs/grants for private routes.
 Do not enable Funnel unless a service is deliberately intended to be public.
 - Keep `linkding-work.vitalyguzun-homelab.com` behind Cloudflare Access.
 Use an